-Annaka Carter, Director of Fun
+Annaka Carter, Instructor and Director of Fun

 Annaka Carter holds a Bachelor of Science Degree in Psychology with a minor in Mathematics from Salem State University, where she graduated summa cum laude and was recognized for earning the highest GPA of her class.
 As part of her senior thesis research project, she performed a meta-analysis and presented her findings at the annual conference of the Association for Psychological Science in Washington, D.C.

 For over ten years, Annaka has been tutoring a variety of math subjects to students of all ages, and prides herself on her ability to connect with students, making the math learning process less intimidating.
 During her time as an undergraduate, she worked as a supplemental instruction leader to support students taking a research methods and statistics course.
 She currently works as a language-based tutor at Marblehead High School, helping students primarily with math and science courses.